UNDER THE COVERS (SUPPLEMENTAL)

 THE TWELFTH

-Song Of A Baker appeared
+- The Copy: Screaming Trees - Song Of A Baker

-Screaming Trees
+Screaming Trees |

 Shortly before The Small Faces splintered in 1968, their "magnum opus" Ogden's Nut Gone Flake was released in its distinctive round, metal packaging.
 Part-concept album and part psychedelic rock, it's a fine collection of songs - including the organ-drenched Song Of A Baker.
 In 1992, US rock band Screaming Trees paid homage to The Small Faces with an excellent version of the song - it appeared as the B-Side to their Nearly Lost You single.